Updated: Apr 8

 Postpartum, we help incontinence, pelvic pain, painful sex, helping moms get out of the "open birthing position", cesarean scar healing, diastasis rectus (abdominal separation) and help guide birthing people back to doing the things they love!

 Want to learn in your own time?
 We have an online school for that.
-Our massage therapist has a birth partner course ($29-- for your birth support person to take to support YOU in the 3rd trimester and during labor).
 Check it out here

 Cozean Pelvic Dysfunction Screening Protocol Instructions:

 1. I sometimes have pelvic pain (in genitals, perineum, pubic or bladder area, or pain with urination) that exceeds a ‘3’ on a 1-10 pain scale, with 10 being the worst pain imaginable.

 2. I can remember falling onto my tailbone, lower back, or buttocks (even in childhood)

 3. I sometimes experience one or more of the following urinary symptoms